-Following my Movie News blog a couple of days ago about yesterday’s release of the movie “House Of Usher”, I decided to get myself a copy of the story “The Fall Of The House Of Usher” by Edgar Allen Poe.
+Following on from my Movie News blog a couple of days ago about yesterday’s release of the movie “House Of Usher”, I decided to get myself a copy of the book “The Fall Of The House Of Usher” by Edgar Allen Poe.

 I thought I would download that, and perhaps listen to it on the train on the way to work.
 However, I downloaded it and listened to the first part, and discovered that it is a machine-generated book from the text, and is read in a very monotonous, robot-like tone.

 I only managed a couple of lines without bursting out laughing, and after two minutes realised that I had no idea what the droning voice was talking about.
 It was just so soul-less that it was impossible to concentrate on.

 You can give it a try if you like at Project Gutenberg by clicking here.

 Back to the website, and a bit more of a search uncovered the text version, which I downloaded and read last night.